Healthdirect Free Australian health advice you can count on.

 What is Tourette syndrome?

-Tourette syndrome usually begins between 2 and 21 years of age.
-There is no cure for TS, but it usually improves as the person gets older and does not shorten life span.
+The signs of Tourette syndrome usually begin between 2 and 21 years of age.
+There is no cure for Tourette syndrome, but it usually improves as you get older.
 Some people find the tics go away as they enter adulthood.
+Tourette syndrome does not shorten your life span.

 What are the symptoms of Tourette syndrome?